© We are Explorers

 The rainforests are sublime, full of primordial lichens, mosses and fast-flowing streams.
 And many are accessible by short walks taking no more than 30 minutes.

 The Franklin River Nature Trail, and trails to Nelson Falls and Hogarth Falls are all suited to any age or level of ability.
 While Tasmania’s highest waterfall – Montezuma Falls – is also worth a visit.
-Pencil in your favourite West Coast walk today!
+Close to Queenstown is the short and rewarding walk to views of Horsetail Falls.

 For thousands of years the West Coast of Tasmania provided an abundance of food for the palawa – and it continues to do so today.
 The cold, clear waters of the Indian Ocean surging against the rugged coastline produce Tasmania’s finest crayfish, abalone and scallops – and the inland freshwater fishing is second to none.